 Junior Tennis

-Individual competitive sports, like tennis, teach young people how to work hard, manage stress, perform under pressure, and test emotional and physical balance.
-They can also impose pressures, which are damaging if not handled appropriately.
+Individual competitive sports, like tennis, teach young people how to work hard, manage stress, perform under pressure, and build resilience.
+These types of sports can also impose pressures, which are damaging if not handled appropriately.
+That’s why Tennis Alberta is committed to providing a supportive environment, ensuring the sport builds character, not burnout.

-Tennis Alberta provides competitive opportunities province-wide for juniors of all ages, play levels, and abilities.
-Interested players can find information about the upcoming tournament schedule as well as guidelines regarding tournament play.
+Tennis Alberta offers province-wide competitive opportunities for juniors of all ages and abilities.
+Details on the upcoming tournament schedule and comprehensive guidelines for tournament play are available throughout these sections.

 junior Tournament Stuctures